5 Essential Recruiter Skills

 Active listening is probably one of the most essential recruitment skills.
 It means really paying attention to what the other person is saying, not just waiting for your turn to talk or thinking about how you're going to respond.
 This will help you build rapport with candidates and clients, as it shows that you care about what they are saying to you and what their needs from the recruiting process are.

 Plus, having good listening skills means you can actually better match candidates to roles and respond to their concerns.
-For example, if your client mentions to you that they are struggling with a high turnover and need someone who'd fit into the team well, you can focus on candidates with strong interpersonal skills and a proven track record of improving team dynamics.
-This ensures that you're addressing the client's core issue, making the recruitment process more targeted and successful.
+For example, if your client mentions to you that they are struggling with a high turnover and need someone who'd fit into the team well, you can focus on candidates with strong interpersonal skills and a proven track record of improving teams they work on.
+You're essentially addressing the client's problem, making the recruitment process more targeted and successful.

 Time Management Skills